 “There is an offshore account with $65 million dollars in it,” He tells me.
 “It can’t be traced back to me so if my assets are seized, that money won’t be touched.
 I’ve arranged for $100,000 out of that account to be transferred to you on the first day of each month until it’s been emptied.
 If you change your bank account at all, you need to contact this person so he can adjust the transfer.”

-He hands me a business card, and I briefly look down at it, but I only just barely have time to read the name before he continues.
+He hands me a business card with the name Charles Gresham written on it, and I briefly look down at it, but I only just barely have time to read the name before he continues.

 “There is a safety deposit box at Seattle Federal, it’s in Taylor’s name so you’ll have to have him take you, but there’s $5 million dollars inside of it.
 Once you graduate, you can use that money to pay off your student loans, buy a house… anything else you need.
 Okay?”